New Brunn--Minkowski and functional inequalities via convexity of entropy: Dimensional convexity properties of relative entropy for log-concave measures with homogeneous potential

-For the displacement concavity statement, we begin by assuming that $V$ is continuously twice-differentiable.
-Recall that the derivative criteria Lemma \ref{lem: whatitmeansinderivative} and the Cauchy--Schwarz applied to our case (Equation \ref{eq: twisterholderinaction}) imply that we need to show
+For the displacement concavity statement, we begin by assuming that $V$ is twice continuously differentiable.
+Recall that the derivative criteria Lemma \ref{lem: whatitmeansinderivative} and the Cauchy--Schwarz applied to our case (Equation \eqref{eq: twisterholderinaction}) imply that we need to show

 for all $\mu \in S$.
 However, this is precisely the defining property of $S$ in light of Lemma \ref{lem: the thing when V is p homo}.